Logo Usage Guidelines

 - When using the logo on a webpage or other digital content, link it to www.postcrossing.com.

-- When it’s impossible to link to Postcrossing (eg: non-digital content, such as meetup postcards), add a text along the lines of “The Postcrossing logo is a registered trademark”.
+- On meetup postcards or other non-digital content, include the text “The Postcrossing logo is a registered trademark” in it.
 The only exception to this is in meetup badges/stickers, due to their small size.

 - Use only the high quality logo files we provide in the logo kit above and follow the manual that comes with it, so that it can truly shine!